-• From the File menu, choose Save As.
+• Click the Save As button in the Report group on the Home tab of the ribbon.
 In the File Save dialog, enter the name "PRACTICE".
 Click the Save button.

 Using the template

 Wonderful.
 The report has been saved.
 So how does one use a report as a template?
 It is really quite simple.